 At any time during the Contract, if the contractor anticipates disturbing earth, excavation or placing fill material, the Contractor shall submit a Limit Of Disturbance plan (including any additional erosion and sedimentation control measures needed) to the Resident for review and approval prior to any disturbance taking place:

-• If the contractor proposes earth disturbance, the Resident shall have a minimum of five (5) working days to approve the LOD plan and then shall submit a Notice of Intent for MaineDEP approval.
-The approval may take a minimum of 21 working days.
+• If the contractor proposes earth disturbance, the Resident shall have a minimum of five (5) working days to approve the LOD plan.

 Compliance with the erosion and sedimentation control requirements outlined in this Contract is required by the Contractor.